mobify/redux-runtypes-schema/README.md

 `redux-runtypes-schema` is written using TypeScript and built using Rollup.
-These are both new technologies to Mobify and would be considered to be in the "evaluate" stage of a "technology radar".
+These are both new technologies to Mobify and would be considered to be in the "evaluate" stage of a "technology radar" a la [ThoughtWorks](https://www.thoughtworks.com/radar)..

 ### Running tests